Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/README.md

   For released version tag, the dependencies should have published to maven central, which means you can run sample code directly after necessary configuration.

-  If you want to clone from released version tag, jump to [Clone from specific version tag](#clone-from-specific-version-tag-(recommend)).
+  If you want to clone from released version tag, jump to [Clone from specific version tag](#clone-from-specific-version-tag-recommend).

 #### Clone project from master branch
 It means cloning the master branch, all the code, dependencies, and readme files are up to date.